 - Pain and suffering

-While a person can face both a criminal and civil trial for the same event, only the former can result in jail time.
 The responsible party in your accident does not need to be facing criminal charges for you to file a personal injury lawsuit against them.
-You will still need to provide certain evidence and abide by the statute of limitations, however.
+You will still need to provide evidence of their liability and abide by the statute of limitations, however.

 For a free legal consultation with a personal injury lawyer serving Melissa, call (972) 535-6377